2020 Ford Explorer cop car revealed: Memorize these headlights

 The 2020 Interceptor Utility's steel wheel and tire setup was designed to withstand an 8-inch curb impact, a median crossing, and a 30-mph railroad crossing.

-Pricing will depond on the purchase contract signed by each police department.
-The 2020 Ford Police Interceptor Utility is set to arrive this summer.
+Pricing will depend on the purchase contract signed by each police department.
+The 2020 Ford Police Interceptor Utility will arrive this summer.

 Email This Page